netscaler/netscaler-observability-exporter/coe-on-standalone-linux.md

 ### Prometheus standalone deployment

-For Citrix ADC observability exporter, with Prometheus as the endpoint following is the `lstreamd_default.conf` file configuration.
+For Citrix ADC observability exporter version 1.4.001, with Prometheus as the endpoint you need to use the following `lstreamd_default.conf` file configuration.

+            lstreamd_default.conf: |
             {
                 "Endpoints": {
                     "ZIPKIN": {